TCP Optimizer 4 Documentation - Windows 7, 8, 10, 2012-2019 Server2015-04-12 (updated: 2021-11-25) by Philip

 This documentation is for version 4 of the SG TCP Optimizer.
-Some of the settings may be specific to Windows 8, 8.1, 2012 Server (including R2), and Windows 10, and not present in earlier versions of Windows.
+The software supports Windows 7, 8, 8.1, 10 (including newer revisions), 2012 Server (including R2), 2019 Server.
+Some of the settings may be specific to newer revisions of Windows, and not present in earlier versions.
 Please also see the TCP Optimizer FAQ for answers to frequently asked questions.

 The TCP Optimizer documentation for Windows XP/2000/2003/NT (and TCP Optimizer 2.x) is available -here-.